 The Chihuahua is between 3 and 7 pounds when full grown and stands between six to eight inches.
-The AKC standards of a Chihuahua require that it not exceed 6 pounds.
+The A.K.C. standards of a Chihuahua require that it not exceed 6 pounds.
 This breed has a well rounded, apple like shaped head with a muzzle that is tiny in contrast to the head.
-The muzzle is also slightly pointed, and either will have a level or a scissors bite.
+The muzzle is also slightly pointed, and either will have a level or scissors bite.
 There are times when puppies have a soft spot or a “molera” on the top of the skull.
 The bone usually closes as the dog turns into an adult.
-The trademark ears of a Chihuahua should be held erect most of the time, but may flare to the sides at a 45 degree angle when relaxed or calm.
+The trademark ears of the Chihuahua should be held erect most of the time, but may flare to the sides at a 45 degree angle when relaxed or calm.

 Their eyes are full and round, and very expressive.
 It has been said that you can tell a lot about a Chihuahua just by looking into their eyes, which are set well apart and very luminous either in a black or ruby color.
 There are some Chihuahua’s that have light eyes in the case of a blond or white colored coat.
-The nose of a Chihuahua is usually blond or self colored when there is a blond or light colored Chihuahua; otherwise they have a black nose which is short and pointed.
+The nose of a Chihuahua is usually blonde or self colored when there is a blonde or light colored Chihuahua; otherwise they have a black nose which is short and pointed.

-The body of the Chihuahua can be described as stout, robust, compact or even short with well sprung ribs.
+The body of a Chihuahua can be described as stout, robust, compact or even short with well sprung ribs.
 It is longer than it is tall, because of the off-square shaped of the dog.
 In males, it is most likely that they will have shorter bodies as compared to the females.
-The neck is slightly arched, sloping into lean shoulders and then continuing down into a level topline.
+The neck is slightly arched, sloping into lean shoulders and then continuing down into a level top line.
 The front legs of the Chihuahua should be straight, short, and square shaped with the back legs considerably more muscular and thin.
-The feet are very tiny and even considered to be dainty.
+The feet are very tiny and even considered dainty.
 The tail is a sickle shaped tail which is curled over the back or to the side just barely touching the back of the dog.